Travellers, Gypsies have pitched on your land. Cars, vans, lorries, caravans, animals, children ...

 Is there a quicker way?
 Is there a better way?

-Under Common Law a landowner has the legal right to remove trespassers from their land.
+Under Common Law a landowner has the legal right to evict trespassers from their land.
 There is no requirement for a court order.

 Notice to leave is given by serving written notice on an adult on the site, or fixed in visible and prominent positions around the site if there is no adult present.